 I love how accessible the different brushes are, as well as how easy it is to organize your sketches into different notebooks in this app.

 Pros: Of the non-vector drawing apps, this one has perhaps the least noticeable pixelation at max zoom.
 I also love the range of tools available, from pencils, pens, and markers to watercolor and airbrush effects.
 Each tool also has several tip shapes available, which completely change the behavior of the brush, giving it a lot of hidden versatility.
 The main controls are pretty intuitive, though I found the “advanced” controls a bit confusing at first.
 I also like the visual presentation of the “Sketch Book” folders to organize drawings.
 I can designate one sketch book just to use with the My Body Model drawings for me, one to use for designs for clients, and one to use just for fun.
 It’s a great way to keep things organized if you use this app a lot.

 Cons: I still don’t feel like I have a great mastery of the color selection in this app.
 They try to give you a simplified list of colors and then allow you to blend two of them, but I feel like this somewhat limits my options when compared to something like a color wheel.
 I know there are ways to add colors to the picker, but even now it feels like more work than it should and I usually go back to a default color for simplicity of use.

 Cost: Free, with in app purchases to unlock additional functionality.

-Paid Drawing Apps
+Paid Apps for Fashion Drawing